Boxer/Schnauzer Rescue of the Ozarks

-Cities, Towns, and/or Counties We Serve:Boxer/Schnauzer Rescue of the Ozarks is a breed specific rescue assisting boxers and all sizes of schnauzers in Missouri and NW Arkansas.
+Cities, Towns, and/or Counties We Serve:Boxer/Schnauzer Rescue of the Ozarks is a breed specific rescue assisting boxers and all sizes of schnauzers in Missouri.
 We are state licensed, 501 (3)c and state nonprofit.
 We function first as a support system to shelters, animal controls and humane societies taking our breeds at their request to make room for more animals.
 All of our boxers and schnauzers are spayed/neutered prior to placement (no exceptions), given rabies, distemper/parvo, bordetella, flu, and lepto vaccines, micrchipped, placed on heartworm, flea and tick prevention, groomed, teeth cleaned if needed, house trained, crated trained and given some basic obedience.
 Other medical issues will be addressed if needed.
 Our dogs live strictly in private homes so that they learn to be part of a family.
 Adopting from us is not just getting a great new member of the family but also getting a great new big group of friends.

 About Our Rescue Group:Boxer/Schnauzer rescue of the Ozarks is a state licensed rescue that is 501(3)c and state nonprofit group made up entirely of volunteers.
 We all work full time jobs and do this in addition to these jobs for the love of the breeds.
 BSRO pays for all medical expenses and all we ask the foster home to do is provide love and food.
 We are funded strictly on donations.
 Being non-profit, these donations are tax deductible.
 Foster homes treat the foster dog as one of their own so that the dog learns how to be with a family and so that we know the dogs personality extremely well.
 We set a high standard for ourselves and expect the same from our adopters.
 Foster homes and knowledgeable on proper nutrition, behavior, and medical issues so that they can provide the best recovery and rehab for there foster dog possible.
 Along with the best medical care, we feed one of the best foods, Fromm pet foods, to our personal and foster dogs.
 If you would like more information as to why we choose this food, free free to email us.